russcv/vui/README.md

 roslaunch workspace_gazebo workspace.launch
 ```

+5. After everything is loaded, with the window labeled 'Image' currently
+selected press any key on your keyboard to initiate talking to the system.
+It will take any color, shape or orientation as input to describe which object
+are referring to.
+All objects that fit the description be highlighted with
+a red border.

 FAQ:
 Occasionally the window with the camera feed labeled 'Image' will appear as
 half gray and half black.
 When this happens, shut down ROS (CTRL+C) and again